Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 ## Frontend tasks

 * Populate all weekdays (not only Monday) with GUI functionality
-  * **WIP** Refactor models so each weekday has it´s own set of variables
+  * Refactor models so each weekday has it´s own set of variables
-    * Maybe use arrays to hold these
+    * **WIP** Refactor models and DTOs - FE & BE
 * Fetch timesheets from BE and present them to user in FE app
 * Add calendar so workers can browse back in time to see submitted timesheets (and download PDF documents of the given week)
   * From calendar populate tabs with weekdays with dates